 - Due to volatile trading during 2020, data on UK restaurants and bars between April and July of 2020 is not available to the public.

-UK Restaurant Technology Statistics
+UK Restaurant Technology Adoption

 In addition to the changes brought about by the Covid-19 pandemic, the technology industry is also evolving at a rapid pace.
 Restaurants may revolve around good quality food and service, but technology also plays a significant role in the food and hospitality industries – via payment methods, websites, QR codes, menus, mobile-app delivery services and even simple robots.

 - During 2020, the use of QR (Quick Response) codes became far more filtered into the mainstream restaurant market.
 Presently, over 84% of UK citizens have used a QR code to pay for a meal, establishing their presence as a staple in restaurant payment options.
+This is a trend that’s grown in 2022 and looks set to do the same in 2023.

 - In 2020, as much as 48% of UK citizens are willing to exchange their data for more personalised services and options within the restaurant industry.